komenAnna/100-Days-of-JavaScript/README.md

     - [x] value property retrieves or sets the text in the entry field of the textArea element --> textarea.value takes the value in the text area
     - [x] length property returns the length of the string object --> text.length
 ## Day 8
+- Built an Image Slider page and got to learn:
+    - [x] The Document Object Model (DOM) --> 'querySelectorAll' to select all instances of that classname and 'querySelector' which selects only the first instance of that classname, 'addEventListener'
+    - [x] CSS styling -- Margin, Buttons, Padding, Flexbox(display, align-items, justify-content, height to center elements on a page),
+    - [x] CSS positioning --> 5 types: relative, absolute, static, fixed, sticky
+    - [x] Elements are then positioned using the top, bottom, left, and right properties.
+However, these properties will not work unless the position property is set first.
+        - [x] Relative - element is positioned relative(with reference to) to its normal position.
+        - [x] Absolute - element is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
+Absolute positioned elements are removed from the normal flow, and can overlap elements.
+        - [x] Fixed - element is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled.
+        - [x] Static - elements are not affected by the top, bottom, left, and right properties.
+        - [x] Sticky - is positioned based on the user's scroll position.
+It is positioned relative until a given offset position is met in the viewport - then it "sticks" in place (like position:fixed).
+    - [x] Javascript functions --> Immediately Invoked Anonymous Function
+    - [x] ClassList.contains() method to find a specific class or ID from the HTML -- varName.classList.contains("./#") -->
+    - [x] Adding styling properties from the JS file --> var.style.propertyName = "property"
 ## Day 9

 ## Day 10